 OpenBSD 7.4, Raspberry Pi 3 model B+ Install Guide

-Burn the miniroot to the microSD card, and the full disk image to the USB drive.
+Burn miniroot74.img to the microSD card, and install74.img (the full disk image) to the USB drive.
+Replace /dev/sdX and /dev/sdY with the correct device files!

 # cp bwfm-firmware-20200316.1.3p3.tgz /mnt